Below are the answers to questions we hear a lot, but if you still need answers, please call or email us anytime.

 Rather than charging a higher hourly rate that includes “free” mileage, CarShare Vermont’s variable rates allow you to only pay for how much you drive.
 In this way, people who primarily drive locally are not subsidizing trips for people who drive longer distances.
 Because you pay for every mile you drive, our rates also help promote more efficient driving and this benefits the environment.

 Yes and no. Currently, the base driving rates are the same for all of the vehicles in our fleet.
-However, we do charge $1 more per hour and $10 more per day for the pickup truck.
-This is because it costs more for us to operate and maintain.
-As we add other specialty vehicles, such as a minivan, we may continue offering varying rates.
+However, we do charge $1 more per hour and $10 more per day for the pickup truck and the mini-van.
+This is because they cost more for us to operate and maintain.
+As we add other specialty vehicles, we may continue offering varying rates.

 You can save money by sharing a CarShare Vermont account with family members, friends, housemates, or coworkers.
 One membership covers two drivers.
 You may add drivers beyond two, however there is a one-time $25 fee for each one.
 If you’d like to add drivers to your account or to set up a new group membership, please visit our join page.
 We do have to check driving records for all applicants, which means the $30 application fee applies to each new driver.